DhruvGovani/DGNetworkingServices/README.md

             - for example **DGNetworkingServiceBaseUrl** is set as : DGNetworkingServiceBaseUrl = "https://reqres.in" in <a href="https://github.com/DhruvGovani/DGNetworkingServices/blob/master/ExampleProject/AppDelegate.swift">AppDelegate.swift</a>.
             - and APIVersion is : **DGNetworkingServiceAPIVersion** =  "/api/".
              - and Service **parameter**  is "GetUserData"
-              - API Going to be called will be : "https://reqres.in/api/users?page=2"
+              - API Going to be called will be: "https://reqres.in/api/users?page=2"

  **HttpMethod**  : HTTP method use for URL Request

- **parameters** : Parameters you wanted to pass with URL Request
+ **parameters**: Parameters you wanted to pass with URL Request

-**headers** : Headers you wanted set for the URL request
+**headers**: Headers you wanted to be set for the URL request

    **ResponseHandler:**

   - This Will Have two cases

-      - Success : if Request is successful the response will be return in `[String : Any]` Dictionary as well as `Data` in a tuple data Format.
+      - Success: if Request is successful the response will be return in `[String : Any]` Dictionary as well as `Data` in a tuple data Format.

-      - Faliure : if Request is failed returns Error in `NEError` use the `objectOfError.rawValue`  to get the message behind error.
+      - Failure: if Request is failed returns Error in `NEError` use the `objectOfError.rawValue`  to get the message behind the error.

 ### 2. API Call With Media Support